-Whether it’s Chinook or Coho that you find tugging on the end of your line, you’re sure to be in for a memorable experience fishing for fall salmon on the Columbia River.
+Whether it’s Chinook or Sockeye that you find tugging on the end of your line, you’re sure to be in for a memorable experience fishing for spring or summer salmon on the Columbia River.

 Columbia River Salmon Fishing is some of the best Salmon fishing in the world.
 We spend our time fishing from The Dalles to the mouth of the river in the Astoria/Ilwaco area.
 This 160+ mile stretch of river boasts Spring, Summer, and Fall Salmon runs.
 Essentially, there are Salmon in this stretch of the Columbia River from March through October.